mk01-code/mk01-code/README.md

 - 🔭 Currently studying Computer Science at Politechnika Opolska.
 - 🔍 Looking for first internship or job as a Junior Front-end Developer.
-- 💻 You can check out my projects here (add website) or on my GitHub profile.
+- 💻 You can check out my projects here ... or on my GitHub profile.

 <b>Skills: JS / HTML / CSS / ANGULAR(starting)<b>